Collaborative Learning of Discrete Distributions under Heterogeneity and Communication Constraints: Algorithm

 In the second stage---fine-tuning---we detect mismatched entries between individual hashed estimates $\widecheck{\bb}^t$ and the central estimate $\widecheck{\bb}^\star$.
 Recall that the central and individual distributions differ in only a few entries.
 For entries $k\in[d]$ such that $|[\widecheck{\bb}^\star]_k-[\widecheck{\bb}^t]_k|$ is below $({\alpha[\widecheck{\bb}^\star]_k}/{n})^{1/2}$ for some threshold parameter $\alpha$, we may expect that $p^t_k=p_k^\star$.
 As a result, we expect the estimate $[\widecheck{\bb}^\star]_k$ of $b^\star_k$ to be more accurate, as it is learned collaboratively using a larger sample size.
 Thus, we assign $[\widecheck{\bb}^\star]_k$ as the final estimate $[\widehat{\bb}^t]_k$ of $b^\star_k$.

-On the other hand, for the entries where the central and individual distributions differ, i.e., $p^t_k\neq p_k^\star$, the threshold is more likely to be exceeded.
+On the other hand, for the entries where the central and individual distributions differ, \ie, $p^t_k\neq p_k^\star$, the threshold is more likely to be exceeded.
 In this case, we keep the individual estimate $[\widecheck{\bb}^t]_k$ as $[\widehat{\bb}^t]_k$.
 Finally, since the hashed distributions $\bb^t$ are biased, we debias them in the final estimates of $\bp^t$ where $\proj_{[0,1]}(\cdot)$ in Algorithm \eqref{alg:meta-method} indicates truncating the input to the $[0,1]$ interval.
 Our method does not require sample splitting, despite using two stages, leading to increased sample-efficiency.
+We remark that the SHIFT does not require the knowledge of the sparse heterogeneity $s$.

-\paragraph{Knowledge Transfer to New Clusters. } The collaboratively learned central distribution from Algorithm \ref{alg:meta-method} is adaptable to new clusters, which possibly only have a few datapoints.
+\paragraph{Knowledge transfer to new clusters. } The collaboratively learned central distribution from Algorithm \ref{alg:meta-method} is adaptable to new clusters, which possibly only have a few datapoints.
 This can be particularly beneficial for sample efficiency, because most entries of the target distribution are well-estimated through collaborative learning.
 One can transfer those entries, and it suffices to estimate the few remaining entries, instead of the whole distribution.
 See Theorem \ref{thm:transfer} for the details.
 The knowledge transfer utility further motivates the importance of collaborative learning.